broadinstitute/cromwell/README.md

 ## POST /workflows/:version

 This endpoint accepts a POST request with a `multipart/form-data` encoded body.
-The two elements in the body must be named `wdl` and `inputs`.
-The `wdl` element contains the WDL file to run while the `inputs` contains a JSON file of the inputs to the workflow.
+The form fields that may be included are:

+* `wdlSource` - *Required* Contains the WDL file to submit for execution.
+* `workflowInputs` - *Optional* JSON file containing the inputs.
+A skeleton file can be generated from the CLI with the [inputs](#inputs) sub-command.
+* `workflowOptions` - *Optional* JSON file containing options for this workflow execution.
+See the [run](#run) CLI sub-command for some more information about this.

 cURL: